tdziurko/tdziurko.github.io/source/_posts/2014-05-17-geecon-2014-brain-dump-day-2.markdown

 - GeeCON
 ---

 The second part of my notes from [GeeCON 2014](http://2014.geecon.org/) conference.
+Day two was the most interesting and richest day of the conference so are the notes.

 <!-- more -->